RallyTechServices/rally-object-counter/README.md

 ##### grunt watch

 Run this to watch files (js and css).
-When a file is saved, the task will automatically build and deploy as shown in the deploy section above.
+When a file is saved, the task will automatically build, run fast tests, and deploy as shown in the deploy section above.

+##### grunt makeauth

+This task will create an auth.json file in the proper format for you.  **Be careful** this will delete any existing auth.json file.
+See **grunt deploy** to see the contents and use of this file.

+##### grunt --help

+Get a full listing of available targets.